Elizabeth “Betty” C. Hiebel, age 88, of Alexandria, died on Wednesday, April 22, 2020, after a brief illness at Bethany on the Lake.

 She was preceded in death by her parents; husband; daughter, Kathy; granddaughter, Oreana Dieckman; grandsons, Matthew Dieckman and Thomas R. Brezina II; and son-in-law, Neil Hvezda.

 Betty is survived by her two daughters, Patty (Bill) Putnam and Linda (Robert) Brezina both of Alexandria; brother, Leonard L. Menke of Banning, California; eight grandchildren, Troy (Apryl) Putnam, Cory (Lisa) Putnam, Michael (Kelsey Munson) Hvezda, Christopher (Carrie) Hvezda, Kristin (Tony) Reichmann, Kiel Brezina, Nikolas (Lenea Jennings) Brezina, and Karl Brezina; 13 great-grandchildren, Alexis, Brady, Carter, Reid, Rylan, Micaela, Madelyn, Audrey, Elizabeth, Dominic, Lilly, Cylus, and Kaleb; and nieces and nephews.

 Urnbearers are her grandsons.
-Honorary urnbearers are her granddaughters.
+Honorary urnbearers are her granddaughters and great-grandchildren.